Student Life . Student Services . Academic Services . Advising Roles + Responsibilities

 - Students should create and maintain a file with relevant academic materials and follow through with their advisor’s recommendations and suggestions.

 - Students should attend all regularly scheduled classes and consult the attendance policy, should they be ill or otherwise unable to attend class.
-In this case, it is the student’s responsibility to communicate this to the Director of Academic Services.
+In this case, it is the student’s responsibility to communicate this to their professors and if necessary, to the Director of Academic Services.

 - Students are integral to the advising process, and it is important they engage in advisement from the moment they arrive on campus until they are preparing for their final semester and graduation.